resource

 I recently got a rush of inspiration while reading through Reid Duke's "Guide to Legacy" articles.

-I strongly believe that this specific series of articles were and still are perfect for introducing someone to the
+I strongly believe that this specific series of articles were and still are perfect for introducing someone to the Legacy format and that got me thinking about a new player's onboarding experience in our own format of commons.

 I sure wish I had something akin to Duke's guide when I was starting out in Pauper so that will be my goal and prime example in helping new players get into the feel of things.